SOlaCoder005/ms3-ttt/README.md

 | 6. | Intend to Intend to design a UI that is easy to use and navigate around. |
 |5. | Want to be able to play the game on multiple devices (e.g.  phones, tablets, and desktop/laptop devices). |
 |7. | Want to create and implement a programme that catches invalid responses and responds to users’ input. |

+### 4.2 Future Considerations

+In refelction, should the programme be developed further in the future the some of the following features would attempted to be implamented:

+1. Allow the player to play the TTT game up to 3 times before declaring a winner.

+2. Creating a HighScore board where players can input their name.
+This is likely to appeal to re-occouring users of the game.

+3. Implement a more intuitive modern interface for the game.
+This would require a greater use of JavaScript code.
+Ideally, it would refelect a similar design to other online [Tic-Tac-Toe games](https://playtictactoe.org).